Safety Info & Reminders:

 - All tree removals require ARC approval…living or dead.
 The City of Altamonte Springs requires a permit or written verification from certified arborist to remove a dead tree.
 If you take down a tree and cannot provide documentation, you will be subject to fines and replacement(s).

 - Fences – ARC approval and a city permit are required when you are installing a new fence or making repairs that include replacing more than 3 posts.
+As of Oct 20, 2022, all new fences must be 6ft board on board natural wood or 6ft natural wood-look vinyl.
+NO EXCEPTIONS!

 Summaries and clarifications of the Forest Edge Covenants and Restrictions and City of Altamonte Springs Ordinances along with rules approved by the FEBOD pertaining to the safety and use of common areas.
 The board of directors may review and update common area rules as needed.
 These rules have been shared via USPS with homeowners and are always available on this website or by contacting the board or property manager.